mathieu-lacage/goggles/README.md

 The lens is made out of Acrylic (AKA PMMA, Plexiglas).
-I could program my Lab's CNC to use its 4th rotating axis to mill the sides of a single sheet of 6mm acrylic but that would be a bit complicated so, instead, I chose to make these lenses out of two parts cus from sheets of 3mm acrylic, that are later glued together.
+I could program my Lab's CNC to use its 4th rotating axis to mill the sides of a single sheet of 6mm acrylic but that would be a bit complicated so, instead, I chose to make these lenses out of two parts cut from sheets of 3mm acrylic, that are later glued together.

 ![Lens top and bottom viewed in OpenSCAD](/doc/assets/lens-top-bottom.png)

-The svg included in the release contains paths that can be loaded into an Origin router and cut from Acrylic sheets:
+The `lens.svg` included in the release contains paths that can be loaded into an Origin router and cut from Acrylic sheets.

 ### Assembly